pixelmatix/smartmatrix-docs/SmartMatrix/docs/postkick.md

 First, install the latest Arduino IDE and Teensyduino add-on.
 Follow the  instructions for compiling Aurora and make sure you can compile Aurora for the Teensy 3.1 board.
 https://github.com/pixelmatix/aurora/wiki/Compiling

 Next, install srec_cat and modify the Arduino install to create a binary with 0x8080 offset.
-https://github.com/pixelmatix/JumpToAppWithOffset
+The Linker Script option should be set to "0x8080 Offset" to compile for the SmartMatrix Display. https://github.com/pixelmatix/JumpToAppWithOffset

 Finally, either run `srec_cat` from the commandline to generate `software.bin`, or modify the Arduino IDE to give a menu option for running srec_cat after compiling.